guillaume-gc/gc-aws-organization/README.md

 ## Getting Started

-### Installation.
+### Installation

 1. Clone this repository:
    ```bash
    git clone https://github.com/guillaume-gc/gc-aws-organization
    ```

-### Deploy locally
+### Deployment

+#### CICD

+GitHub actions ensure all commits pushed to the main branch trigger a `terraform apply`.

+Make sure the code is correctly formated using `terraform fmt -recursive`, otherwise the pipeline will fail.

+For now, feature branch deployment is not implemented.

+#### Locally

 Please note it is not advised to deploy resources locally in a production environment.

 1. Make sure you have valid AWS credentials.

-2. Initialize Terraform:
+2. Initialize Terraform (assuming there is a `.tfbackend` file with variables, see `.github/workflows/deploy.yml` for variables list):
     ```bash
-    terraform init -backend-config='key="main.tfstate" region="[[YOUR REGION]]" bucket="[[YOUR BUCKET]]"'
+    terraform init
     ```

-3. Deploy resources (assuming there is a `tfvars` file with variables):
+3. Deploy resources (assuming there is a `.tfvars` file with variables):
     ```bash
     terraform deploy
     ```

-### CICD Deployment

-GitHub actions ensure all commits pushed to the main branch trigger a `terraform apply`.

-Make sure the code is correctly formated using `terraform fmt -recursive`, otherwise the CICD will fail.

-For now, feature branch deployment is not implemented.